Where's That Fire?: Production

 The location of the fire station (external shots only) is the former Angel and Crown pub overlooking the village pond, by the junction of Milespit Hill and High St, Mill Hill, London NW7.
 The pub was demolished in 2015.

+Reception

+The Monthly Film Bulletin wrote: "The film provides a lot of knockabout fun and bickering, the funniest scenes being the manceuvring of a long pole across a street with its inevitable destruction of car windows, etc., and the final scene of the fight in about four feet of thick foam.
+The pace of the film is quite well held but there is nothing outstanding or very original in it."

+The Daily Film Renter wrote: "Rollicking comedy starring Will Hay as chief of ragtime village fire brigade, with Moffatt and Marriott in familiar stooge roles. ...
+Pithy dialogue, big-scale production, and lashings of crazy fun help to put this well into recommended class as capital entertainment for popular halls, while stellar name represents big draw."

+Picture Show wrote: "Will Hay at his best, and the same may be said of his two tried and trusted assistants, Moore Marriott and Graham Moffatt. ...
+The whole film is slapstick and no attempt is made to introduce a serious or romantic note.
+But it is slapstick of the best, and is one long laugh."

 Preservation status

 Although Where's That Fire? has never been officially released on home video, the British Film Institute has several prints, including a 35mm duplicating positive, in their possession since 1939.
 The film is copyrighted until 2076, the 2006 death of co-writer Val Guest plus 70 years.
 However the film is available on YouTube.

 In April 2019, a 35 mm print of the film was screened by Warwick Student Cinema in collaboration with the Will Hay Appreciation Society.